Causes Of Colon Cancer

 The causes of colon cancer remain a subject of ongoing research.
 Although some studies suggest certain factors contribute to colon cancer, others refute these findings, making it challenging to form a definitive understanding.

-Research direction: Many believe that researchers are misdirecting their efforts and resources, looking for the causes in the wrong areas.
-Colon cancer originates in endodermic tissue.
-It develops during the conflict active phase, and if there's any bleeding or fungal infection (mycosis), the cancer is already transitioning to the healing phase.
+Many researchers are looking for causes in the wrong places.
+Colon cancer originates in endodermic tissue and develops during the conflict active phase.
+If there is any bleeding or fungal infection (mycosis), the cancer is already transitioning to the healing phase.

-If you notice any warning signs of colon cancer, it's vital to consult a competent physician for a proper diagnosis.
-Additionally, it's essential to seek professional help to address the psychological shock and trauma stemming from a cancer diagnosis.
+If you notice warning signs of colon cancer, consult a physician for proper diagnosis.
+It is equally important to address the psychological shock and trauma that often accompany a cancer diagnosis.

-Underlying Emotional Causes: The root cause of colon cancer is believed to be emotional conflicts tied to loathsome events or actions – things that are seen as despicable or unforgivable.
-The keyword here is resentment.
-Often, these unresolved feelings stem from issues with family members, close friends, or business partners.
-A Case Study: Take Richard, 56, as an example.
-He felt betrayed by his business partner, leading to feelings of frustration, betrayal, and resentment.
-These emotions disturbed his sleep, consuming his thoughts day and night.
-By the time Richard sought help, he was already undergoing treatments for colon cancer.
-However, after addressing his emotional burdens, Richard described feeling significant relief, likening it to "a big rock taken off my belly."
-A year later, he regained control of his business, and his health was fully restored, with the colon cancer not recurring.
+Richard, aged 56, felt deeply betrayed by his business partner.
+The resulting frustration, betrayal, and resentment disturbed his sleep and consumed his thoughts day and night.
+By the time he sought help, he was already undergoing treatment for colon cancer.
+After addressing his emotional burdens, Richard described feeling profound relief — "like a big rock taken off my belly."
+A year later, he had regained control of his business, his health was fully restored, and the cancer did not recur.